Also known as: Banjo to Kazooie no Daibouken 2 (JP)

 An angry torch that doesn't do anything.
 Some concept art reveals that it was intended to appear in the flooded caves in Glitter Gulch Mine.
 It would've lit up dark areas and chase the player whenever they're nearby.

-A metal crate with "FRAGILE" and the Rare logo on it which would've fit in Grunty Industries.
-It can be destroyed with Grenade Eggs or a Clockwork Kazooie.
+A metal version of the wooden Rare crates seen in Grunty Industries.
+Unlike the wooden crates, this can only be destroyed with Grenade Eggs or a Clockwork Kazooie.

 The dance Banjo does when he collects all jiggies in a level in Banjo-Kazooie exists as a leftover.
 However, the player maintains control of Banjo when collecting jiggies, so the animation is never seen.